Taniiishk/Currency-Convert-/README.md

 - **Currency Converter Function**: Uses the `CurrencyConverter` library to convert the amount from one currency to another.
 - **User Interface**: Built using `tkinter`, includes labels, entry fields, and buttons for user interaction.

+## 🚧 Future Improvements

+- **Real-time Conversion Rates**: Integrate with APIs for live exchange rates.
+- **Historical Data**: Show historical exchange rates for analysis.
+- **Graphical Representation**: Add graphs to visualize currency trends.

+## ❤️ Contributing

+We welcome contributions!
+Feel free to fork the repository and submit pull requests.
+Let's make this tool even better together!

+## 📄 License

+This project is open-source and free to use under the [MIT License](LICENSE).

+---

+Thank you for using the Currency Converter!
+If you have any feedback or suggestions, feel free to reach out.
+Happy converting! 💸✨

+---